-Watch Alchemist Accelerator’s Demo Day Right Here
+Watch Alchemist Accelerator’s Demo Day right here

 Visage

 Smart Crowdsourcing Platform Allowing Companies to Find and Engage Instantly with Diverse Talent.
-Team: Joss Leufrancois (Co-Founded Aldelia,a $50M recruitment business established in 9 countries), Emmanuel Marboeuf (Former Technical Expert and Intern’tl. speaker in Cyberdefense Innovation)
+Team: Joss Leufrancois (co-founded Aldelia,a $50M recruitment business established in 9 countries), Emmanuel Marboeuf (Former Technical Expert and Intern’tl. speaker in Cyberdefense Innovation)

 Amper